-Lesotho profile - BBC News
+Lesotho profile

 Many media outlets rely heavily on government advertising.

-There were 444,000 internet users by 2016 (Internetlivestats.com).
+There were 682,000 internet users by December 2021, about 31% of the population (Internetworldstats.com).
 Internet access is limited by the lack of infrastructure as well as economic constraints, says Reporters Without Borders.

 Press